WCUA (Catholic University of America): 1971–1984: Saint John's Hall

-University Center West: 1985-2003
+1985–2003: University Center West

 After much struggle and expense over the 1984-85 school year, professional contractors and WCUA volunteers completed construction of the new studios on the 4th floor of University Center West (previously Cardinal Hall.)
 On April 21, 1985, University President Father William S. Byron, S.J., led the opening ceremonies to the new, six-room studios.

 Although crafted from multiple rooms, open access was limited to one main door.
 It opened onto the reception area/offices.
 Down the hallway were the production studios, broadcast booth, equipment room, and lockable library.
 Additional shelves for LP records were placed in the hallway.

-Pryzbyla Center: 2004-2012
+2004–2012: Pryzbyla Center

 WCUA remained in UCW until student organizations were relocated to the first floor of the new Edward J. Pryzbyla Center in January 2004.
 In the Spring of 2005, WCUA returned to the "airwaves" with both state-of-the-art broadcast and recording studios.
 Initially the station had a broadcast and production studios in two rooms.
 In later years, the Office of Campus Affairs determined that The Tower newspaper needed more space, so the production room was shared between WCUA and The Tower.

-Ward Hall: 2012-
+Since 2012: Ward Hall

 During the Summer of 2012 the university moved the offices of several student groups including WCUA.
 The station was relocated from the Pryzbala Center to Ward Hall, home of the Benjamin T. Rome School of Music.
 The new broadcast facility is located in the Music Department's former recording studio, a windowless room unused for several years.
 The station consists of a single room, reportedly possessing more square footage than the previous studio.
 WCUA will work with the departments of Music and Information Technology to set up equipment, including a new web server, and recommence webcasting Autumn 2012.

 According to a February 2016 Tower article, the station was closed by the university for "faulty licensing" (not explained in article) during the Fall 2015 semester.
-[Students Bring Back WCUA in 2016] Station Manager Joseph D'Antonio, Assistant Station Manager Christopher Neyhart and other volunteers brought back music and talk shows.
+Station Manager Joseph D'Antonio, Assistant Station Manager Christopher Neyhart and other volunteers brought back music and talk shows.